 Order of characters representing a note

-Logical units MAY be nested to represent complex notational features; for example, a beam will contain two or more notes, or a tuplet may be composed of two or more chords.
-All logical units of the same kind MUST be closed before a new one is started (i.e., no nested groups of the same kind).
+Logical units of different types MAY be nested to represent complex notational features; for example, a beam will contain two or more notes, or a tuplet may be composed of two or more chords.
+All logical units of the same type MUST be closed before a new one is opened (i.e., no nested groups of the same kind).

 Notes and Rests